Audio/MIDI multitrack recording software

 • Use alternate takes and decide which parts to use afterwards ("track comping"):

 Record a full take, and then record partial takes over the weak parts.
-You can select the part first and then record it (punch in recording), or you can record the part and then tweak the selected part in the editor to only contain the part you want (partial take).
-If the new take is not successful you can use the track editor's Undo button and try again.
+You can select the part first and then record it (punch-in recording), or you can record the part and then tweak the selected part in the editor to only include the section you want (partial take).
+If the new take is not successful, you can use the track editor's Undo button and try again.